World Capital of Time Policies

 World Capital of Time Policies 2024 - Strasbourg

-The Eurometropolis of Strasbourg has been awarded as the World Capital of Time Policies 2024, showcasing the results of the municipal time office: organizing public spaces and mobility, managing work schedules, developing proximity, innovative services, and nightlife.
-Several highlights throughout the year helped to discover and promote these different areas, demonstrating the benefits of the temporal approach in adapting public services and municipal policies to the residents’ lifestyles.
+The Eurometropolis of Strasbourg was awarded the title of World Capital of Time Policies 2024 in recognition of the achievements of its municipal time office.
+Its work has encompassed reorganising public spaces and mobility, managing work schedules, and developing innovative local services and vibrant nightlife.
+Throughout the year, a series of key events —namely, the 28th and 29th of November in the European Parliament— showcased and promoted these diverse areas, effectively demonstrating how a temporal approach can be a powerful tool for adapting public services and municipal policies to the lifestyles of their residents.